Patrick Beverley

 July 16, 2024

-Beverley announced Tuesday that he will sign a deal with Hapoel Tel Aviv BC in Israel.
+Beverley announced Tuesday via social media Tuesday that he has agreed to a contract with Israeli club Hapoel Tel Aviv.

 ANALYSIS

-After 12 seasons in the NBA that included stints with seven different teams, Beverley will head overseas to likely close out his career.
-The 36-year-old guard will bring a lot of experience to his new team after posting career averages of 8.3 points, 4.1 rebounds, 3.4 assists and 1.1 steals in the NBA.
+After 12 seasons in the NBA that included stints with seven different teams, the 36-year-old Beverley will head overseas for what could be the final season of his professional career.
+Beverley will bring ample experience to his new team after posting career averages of 8.3 points, 4.1 rebounds, 3.4 assists, 1.5 three-pointers and 1.1 steals in 26.6 minutes over his 666 appearances at the NBA level.

 Read More News